-- ISSUE 18: What are the appropriate projected net fuel and purchased power cost recovery and Generating Performance Incentive amounts to be included in the recovery factor for the period January 2018 through December 2018? - ISSUE 19: What is the appropriate revenue tax factor to be applied in calculating each investor-owned electric utility's levelized fuel factor for the projection period January 2018 through December 2018? - ISSUE 20: What are the appropriate levelized fuel cost recovery factors for the period January 2018 through December 2018?
+ISSUE 18: What are the appropriate projected net fuel and purchased power cost recovery and Generating Performance Incentive amounts to be included in the recovery factor for the period January 2021 through December 2021?

+What is the appropriate revenue tax factor to be applied in calculating each investor-owned electric utility's levelized fuel factor for the projection period January 2021 through December 2021?

-ISSUE 21: What are the appropriate fuel recovery line loss multipliers to be used in calculating the fuel cost recovery factors charged to each rate class/delivery voltage level class?
+ISSUE 20: What are the appropriate levelized fuel cost recovery factors for the period calculating the fuel cost recovery factors charged to each rate class/delivery voltage level class?